zp1ke/bone-bridge/app/README.md

 ## Configuration

 Non configured TODOs backend will fallback to [dummyjson backend](https://dummyjson.com/docs).
-Non configured Profiles backend will not show the feature.
+Non configured Profiles or Storage backend will not enable these features.

 Create *config.json* file.